cardillan/mindcode/SYNTAX.markdown

 * `1` if the unit is dead.

 Using `===` allows us to distinguish the `null` and `0` values, ie. the cases where no unit is bound and where a unit is bound and not dead.

+While Mindustry Logic doesn't support a strict non-equality operator, Mindcode provides `!==`.
+It's realized as a negation of `===` behind the scenes.

 # Global variables